haplotype/kindred/README.md

        $ kindred -i in.vcf.gz -o pref

+2) If the pairwise kinship computation appears slow and you have many idle cores:

+       $ kindred -i in.vcf.gz -o pref -t 50

-2) If in.vcf.gz has no AF tag, and one wants to use allele frequencies estimated from genotypes in the vcf file:
+3) If in.vcf.gz has no AF tag, and one wants to use allele frequencies estimated from genotypes in the vcf file:

        $ bcftools plugin fill-tags in.vcf.gz | kindred -i - -o pref

-3) If in.vcf.gz contains a AF tag, command in 2) will replace AF values, but if you insist you can remove the original tag first:
+4) If in.vcf.gz contains a AF tag, command in 2) will replace AF values, but if you insist you can remove the original tag first:

        $ bcftools annotate --remove INFO in.vcf.gz | bcftools plugin fill-tags | \
           kindred -i - -o pref

-4) You may store precomputed allele frequencies in a vcf file "annotate.vcf.gz".
+5) You may store precomputed allele frequencies in a vcf file "annotate.vcf.gz".
 Kindred can use the allele frequencies by

        $ bcftools annotate -c 'INFO/AF' -a annotate.vcf.gz in.vcf.gz  | \
           kindred -i - -o pref

-5) You may store multiple allele frequencies in an annoation file, and you want use EUR_AF instead of EAS_AF or AFR_AF:
+6) You may store multiple allele frequencies in an annoation file, and you want use EUR_AF instead of EAS_AF or AFR_AF:

        $ bcftools annotate -c 'INFO/EUR_AF' -a annotate.vcf.gz in.vcf.gz  | \
           kindred -i - -o pref -a EUR_AF

-6) You may use markers on chromosome 8 (or a region) to compute kinship with sample estimated allele frquencies:
+7) You may use markers on chromosome 8 (or a region) to compute kinship with sample estimated allele frquencies:

        $ bcftools filter -r 8 in.vcf.gz | bcftools plugin fill-tags  | \
           kindred -i - -o test.chr8

-7) You may do it with allele frequencies stored in an annotation file:
+8) You may do it with allele frequencies stored in an annotation file:

        $ bcftools annotate -c 'INFO/AF' -a annotate.vcf.gz in.vcf.gz filter -r 8 | \
           kindred -i - -o test.chr8